 But the traditional dieting industry keeps believing in the “calorie is a calorie is a calorie” myth because it is an integral part of the calorie-deficit theory of weight loss.

 If you’ve tried any traditional diet, you’re likely familiar with the calorie-deficit theory of weight loss.
-This theory states that the only way to lose weight is to starve your body.
-This will force your body to finally let go of those extra pounds, this theory states.
+This theory states that the only way to lose weight is to burn more calories than you take in, either by diet or physical activity.
+In other words, you need to starve your body to lose weight.

 Just like the “calorie is a calorie is a calorie” myth, however, there is a problem with the calorie-deficit theory of weight loss.
 It is NOT true.